 This documentary was screened on RTÉ in 2010, which is a long time ago in climate years.
-At the time, it was important to explain the basis of the science in order to reveal the gap between what climate scientists were telling us, and the way the media was portraying the story, affecting both public perceptions and political action.
+At the time, it was important to explain the basis of the science in order to reveal the gap between what climate scientists were telling us, and the way the media was portraying the story, affecting both public perception and political action.
 It was met with resistance, anger and denial.
-A lot has changed since then, and although the media conversation is more open, there is very little action being taken.
-Meanwhile, the impacts of a changing climate are visibly escalating. #ClimateDisruption #ClimateBreakdown
+A lot has changed since then, as the impacts of a changing climate are visibly escalating.

 An Earth Horizon Production for the EPA and Department of the Environment.

 Executive Producer & Presenter: Duncan Stewart, Producer: Marcus Stewart, Editor: Dónal Ó Ceilleachair